mrRobot62/anycubic_filament_sku_sniffer/README.md

 # How to use the sniffer :-)

 ## Parameters
-`--url` : whicht AC side shoud be sniffed.
-Possibel to use this parameter several times `--region`: however between US/EN & DE websides there are different source codes which are searched for SKUs.
+- `--url` : whicht AC side shoud be sniffed.
+Possibel to use this parameter several times
+- `--region`: however between US/EN & DE websides there are different source codes which are searched for SKUs.
 German is default `--region de`, `--region us`, `--region en`
-`--with-source`: if set, the URL is printed in the table as well `--out`: create an output file
+- `--with-source`: if set, the URL is printed in the table as well
+- `--out`: create an output file
-`--md`: instead of PrettyTable use Markdown table `--unique-colors`: create a second table with unique color-codes (part of SKU) for all Filaments.
+- `--md`: instead of PrettyTable use Markdown table
+- `--unique-colors`: create a second table with unique color-codes (part of SKU) for all Filaments.
 Hu.
 AC use same color-code but name them differently.

+uhhh, source code comments and help were written in German - sorry guys - I forgot to write in english

 # Simple US-Example with three US-Websides
 - output into a file